zr0fve/veera/README.md

 # About

-An entirely new and rewritten Granblue companion based on the Ancheera concept.
+Forked from Veera which is an entirely new and rewritten Granblue companion based on the Ancheera concept.

+**WIP/Updates Planned:**
+- Add missing raids
+- Modify Eternals/Evoker Tracker
+- Remove battle statistics
+- Modify UI to my preferrence

-**Current features:**
+**Veera features:**

 - JST, reset, ST, buff timers with notifications.
 - Raids tracker, with quick-hosting and requirement checking.